 RETENTION - All decisions regarding retention are the responsibility of the principal in consultation with the teacher(s) and parents.
 In cases of slow progress, each student shall be considered individually.
 Any decision concerning retention must be made after considering all the factors related to the student's development (emotional, physical, social as well as intellectual and academic) collected from a wide range of sources throughout the year.
 Excessive absences and/or tardies may be cause for retention or withdrawal from the school.

-Ordinarily, a student should not be retained more than once while in elementary school (K-5) and once in middle school (grade 6-8).
+Ordinarily, a student should not be retained more than once while in elementary school (K-5) and once in middle school (grade 6 - 8).

-SUSPENSIONS (ACADEMIC) - All work assigned during suspension is to be completed to prove mastery.
+ACADEMIC SUSPENSIONS - All work assigned during suspension is to be completed to prove mastery.
 Work during an in-school suspension will be turned in and graded.
-A grade of zero will be recorded for the work completed during an out-of-school suspension.
-A student must take tests given to the class during the time he/she is suspended.
+For out of school suspensions, students will be given an opportunity to complete missed work; however, the grade for the assignment will remain a zero.
+Any missed tests, due to suspension, will be given at school when they return.
 Students who have been suspended will not be allowed extra time to prepare for tests or to turn in assignments.
 A student may not participate in any activities during a suspension.

-TESTING - lowa Tests of Basic Skills will be administered annually to students in grades 1st - 8th.
+TESTING - Iowa Tests of Basic Skills will be administered annually to students in grades $1^{st} - 8^{th}$.
 The Office of Total Catholic Education will not make available individual school or classroom results to anyone except other appropriate officials of the Diocese.
 Individual test scores will be available to their parents, guardians, and teachers.
 The Office of Total Catholic Education will use an individual school's test scores only for the purpose of improving instruction within the school.
 All students will participate in the assessment program.
-All students will be included in the class and school averages.

 Accommodations for test taking for students with active written IEP's/SAP's may be made at the discretion of the school principal.
-COGAT testing is given to grades 3 and 5.
+Cognitive Abilities Test (COGAT) testing is given to grades 3 and 5.